 The West Loop is like the Disney World of neighborhoods when it comes to restaurants.
-In fact, there’s so much going on that it was hard not to list every restaurant in the neighborhood and tell you to eat at them all.
+In fact, there’s so much going on that it was hard not to list every restaurant in the area and tell you to try them all.
 But just like Disney World, some rides are still better than others (It’s A Small World > everything else).

 We’d travel across town for this burger.
 Hell, we’d travel across the country for this burger.
 That’s how good we think it is.
 They don’t take reservations, and waits can be a pain, but sometimes you just need to commit.